FlowCI/images/README.md

 # pyenv-setup
-setup python environment docker image
+setup python environment docker image (only worked with bash)